carpentries/instructor-training/episodes/02-practice-learning.md

 > {: .solution}
 {: .challenge}

-Each of these incorrect answers has *diagnostic power*.
-Each answer looks like it could be right: silly answers like "a fish!" may offer comic relief, but do not provide any insight; nor do answers that are wrong in random ways.
+Each of these incorrect answers has **diagnostic power** Each answer looks like it could be right: silly answers like "a fish!" offer therapeutic comedy but do not provide insight; nor do answers that are wrong in random ways.
 "Diagnostic power" means that each of the wrong choices helps the instructor figure out precisely what misconceptions learners have adopted when they select that choice.

 Formative assessments are most powerful when:
 1. **all learners** are effectively assessed (not only the most vocal ones!)
 AND
-2. an **instructor responds to the results of the assessment**
+2. an **instructor responds promptly to the results of the assessment**

 An instructor may learn they need to change their pace or review a particular concept.
 Using formative assessment effectively to discover and address misconceptions